seattlecoderdojo/alexa-workshop/README.md

 A shout out to StarSwap for their [Instructables tutorial](http://www.instructables.com/id/Make-Alexa-Skills-With-Cloud9-No-Credit-Card-or-Ha/).
 It convinced me that this could be done.
 The fact that it's broken in multiple ways less than 4 months after publication is a testament to how fast things move in this industry, but it was inspiring.

+Shout out also to mentor Nick Peters who dogfooded the Hello World! project and provided some valuable contributions to this document.

 ## Setting up your development environment

 You're going to need two things to complete this tutorial.